IHE/RAD.IRA/input/pagecontent/volume-1.md

 The Evidence Creator may be a standalone application such as an Specialty AI application, or it may be grouped with another actor such as Image Display.

-The Evidence Creator shall be capable of being launched by another application.
-When launched, it shall use the provided `hub.url` and `hub.topic` to join a reporting session.
+When the Evidence Creator starts up, it shall obtain `hub.url` and `hub.topic` to join a reporting session.

+> Note that the actual application launch method is out of scope of this profile.
+See [Application Launch Scenarios and Session Discovery](https://build.fhir.org/ig/HL7/fhircast-docs/4-1-launch-scenarios.html) for more details.

 ##### 1:XX.1.1.4.1 Event Handling Requirements